Digital Product Passport··11 min read

 What Consumer-Facing Food Identity Looks Like

-A scan-triggered food product passport is not a wall of text.
-Done well, it is a layered digital experience that matches the consumer's intent at that moment.
+A food product passport is not a wall of compliance text — it is a layered digital experience that adapts to the consumer's intent at each moment in the product lifecycle.

-At point of purchase, a consumer scanning a product wants to answer a question: is this product right for me?
-The DPP should surface allergen status prominently, nutritional highlights, origin story, and sustainability credentials — in under ten seconds.
-This is not a compliance dump.
-It is a designed experience with a clear hierarchy.
+At point of purchase, the DPP answers one question: is this product right for me?
+Allergen status, nutritional highlights, origin story, and sustainability credentials surface in under ten seconds.
+The hierarchy is designed, not dumped.

-At home, a consumer scanning the same product might want something different: a recipe suggestion that uses this specific batch of passata, storage guidance after opening, or confirmation that the packaging goes in the recycling bin.
+At home, the same scan serves a different need: a recipe suggestion tied to this specific batch of passata, storage guidance after opening, or confirmation that the packaging goes in the recycling bin rather than general waste.

-After consumption, the product identity record supports the brand relationship: reorder, rate, share, check recall status.
+After consumption, the product record supports the ongoing brand relationship: reorder, rate, share, or check for recall notifications.

 A well-structured food DPP might surface: